 4. NOVEMBER 2015: Just Games Interactive Entertainment v.
 Glu Mobile (Lawsuit)

 According to this lawsuit, which was filed in California federal court by Kung Fu Factory, Kris Jenner and co. stole the Kim Kardashian: Hollywood game from a development company after working on it with them for several months.
 Kung Fu Factory, which had a hand in developing Mortal Combat and other games, alleged that Jenner ran off with copyrighted material that the company shared with the reality television mom while brainstorming for the project.
 As a result, the company filed a $10 million+ lawsuit against Jenner and Glu Mobile, another development company.

-Kylie Jenner came under fire past winter for her wildly popular makeup line.
-The reality television star was accused of repeatedly misappropriating the imagery of Vlada Haggerty, a Los Angeles-based makeup artist, in connection with her Kylie Cosmetics collection.
+Kylie Jenner came under fire for her wildly popular makeup line, with the reality television star was accused of repeatedly co-opting the imagery of Vlada Haggerty, a Los Angeles-based makeup artist, in connection with her Kylie Cosmetics collection.

 Khloe Kardashian has been slapped with a copyright infringement lawsuit after posting a photo of herself on her Instagram account this fall.
 According to a suit filed by Xposure Photos in the U.S. District Court for the Central District of California, a federal court in Los Angeles, the reality television star has run afoul of federal copyright law by posting a photo of herself “going for a meal at David Grutman’s Miami restaurant, Komodo” without licensing the photo from Xposure, the copyright holder.